License Transfers & Mergers

 - 10 CFR 50.140 - Financial Protection Requirements and Indemnity Agreements

-NRC's regulation (10 CFR 30.34(b)) requires that licenses granted by the NRC shall not be transferred, assigned, or in any manner disposed of, either voluntarily or involuntarily, directly or indirectly, through transfer of control of any license to any person unless the Commission gives its consent in writing.
+NRC's regulation (10 CFR 50.80(a)) requires that a license granted by the NRC shall not be transferred, assigned, or in any manner disposed of, either voluntarily or involuntarily, directly or indirectly, through transfer of control of the license to any person unless the Commission gives its consent in writing.
 Therefore, typical staff review of such applications, characterized as requests for restructuring and organizational change, largely consists of ensuring that the ultimately licensed entity has the capability to meet the financial qualification and decommission funding aspects of the NRC regulations.
 For this reason, the NRC has determined that requests for hearings on applications for license transfers should be handled by a separate subpart of the regulations (Subpart M of 10 CFR Part 2) that provides an efficient and appropriate informal process for handling hearing requests associated with transfer applications commensurate with the nature of the issues involved.

 Regulatory Process for Approving License Transfer or Merger Requests